doguhanyeke/doguhanyeke.github.io/_posts/2025-08-04-second-blog.md

 </style>

 <div class="blog-section">
     <p>As LLM agents spread into products and embodied systems, security and privacy risks grow in both scope and impact.
-Below is a concise summary on threats, defenses, and representative references for agentic systems across chat and robotics.</p>
+Below is a summary on attacks and defenses as representative references for agentic systems across chat and robotics.</p>

     <div class="blog-section-title">Papers published in this domain</div>